lerna-lite/lerna-lite/packages/watch/README.md

 ### `--ignore-permission-errors`

-Defaults to `false`, indicates whether to watch files that don't have read permissions if possible.
+Defaults to `true`, indicates whether to watch files that don't have read permissions if possible.

 ```sh
 $ lerna watch --ignore-permission-errors -- <command>